BrowserStackCE/browserstack-examples-robot/README.md

   ---

-## Running your tests on a Local Browser
+## Running your tests on an On-Prem Browser

-### Running a single test on a Local browser
+### Running a single test on an On-Prem Browser

   To execute a single test run the below command:
   ```sh